runtimerevolution/revent-docs/README.md

 Docs to document the creation of the app and api for the Runtime Revolution revent.

 Here you can find an api folder with documentation to *How we created the app*.

+How did i create this docs page?

+  1. Create repository

+  2. yarn add next nextra react react-dom nextra-theme-docs

+  3. Start creating your next.config.js file and configure it

+  4. Create your theme config file and configure it

+  5. Create your pages folder with _app.js configured file and an index.mdx

+  6. Run yarn install and yarn next